-No matter which hotel you choose, there appears to be plenty of availability throughout the promotion period, including during the peak travel period around Christmas and New Year’s.
+No matter which hotel you choose, there appears to be plenty of availability throughout the promotion period, including during the peak travel period in early June.

 However, in previous Stay Vancouver promotions, the deals have some times sold out pretty quickly at certain hotels, so I’d recommend taking a look sooner rather than later!